tribela/vim-transparent/README.md

 ### Advanced configuration

-The bad thing is something in vim may be not transparent, If you use vim plugins.
+The bad thing is something in vim may be not transparent, if you use vim plugins.
 You can use `:filter /<pattern>/ hi` to find the highlight groups e.g. `:filter /CocList/ hi`, and change it.

 For example, I use these plugins, [coc.nvim](https://github.com/neoclide/coc.nvim), [lightline](https://github.com/itchyny/lightline.vim), [rnvimr](https://github.com/kevinhwang91/rnvimr), [fzf.vim](https://github.com/junegunn/fzf), [vim-deus](https://github.com/ajmwagar/vim-deus).